Board of Directors

 Timothy Jackson, Treasurer (Term through December 2020.
 Independent, voting member)

-of Longwood, currently serves as Chairman of the Board.
+of Longwood, currently serves as Treasurer.
 Over his past 23 years on the Board, he has led the organization’s development of the Florida 2060 Plan, and has served on numerous advisory committees including the ULI Committee on Regional Cooperation in 2005, and the Leadership Committees for the Florida Transportation Plan 2025 Update and 2050 Plan.
 Tim has been involved professionally in growth management for over 35 years, currently employed as a Director of Real Estate for Weyerhaeuser (formerly Plum Creek Timber Company) in Gainesville, Florida.
 He formerly served as President of Glatting Jackson, Inc. a community planning firm where he spent 27 years in private consulting practice.
 Tim has helped public and private clients by creating innovative solutions for great cities and his work in community design, regional planning and visioning, master planning, and integrated land use and transportation planning has helped communities throughout North America become more connected, economically vibrant and sustainable.
 He is an active member of the American Society of Civil Engineers.
 Activities have included co-chair of the 1999 and 2006 Specialty Conferences on Context Sensitive Solutions, co-chair of the Environmental Issues committee (1993 – 2010), and steering committee for the 2011 and 2013 Green Streets and Highways Specialty Conferences.
 Tim was born and raised in Brandon, Florida.
 He holds a Bachelor of Civil Engineering and a Master of City Planning from the Georgia Institute of Technology, and a Master of Planning from Florida State University.
 He and his wife, Carol, live in Longwood, Florida and are proud parents of three adult sons.

 Board of Directors